Mykines | The Complete Guide

 How do you arrange a day tour to Mykines?
 Can you get close to puffins on the island?
 During which period can you visit Mykines?
 Is there a Mykines ferry?
 Here is your complete guide to Mykines island.

-A trip to Mykines is one of the best things to do during the Faroe Islands summer and one of the main reasons to visit Faroe Islands in the bright summer months.
+A trip to Mykines is one of the best things to do on a summer vacation in the Faroe Islands.
+The island is truly unbelievable and is one of the main reasons to visit the Faroe Islands in the bright summer months.

 1. When to visit Mykines